XSCALE-Alliance/virtual_game_without_thrones-facilitation-guide/docs/session-plan.md

 > What we'll do now, is form our delivery squads.
 > Our delivery squads are organized around our customers.
-> In our case, the noblepeople we want to house,
+> In our case, the noble-people we want to house,
 > are the Baratheons, the Boltons, and the Greyjoys.
 >
-> In order to create some well balanced teams,
+> In order to create three well balanced teams,
 > I'm going to ask you some questions.
 >
 > Based on the group's answers to the questions,